rizinorg/book/src/basic_commands/block_size.md

 ## Block Size

-The block size determines how many bytes radare2 commands will process when not given an explicit size argument.
+The block size determines how many bytes rizin commands will process when not given an explicit size argument.
 You can temporarily change the block size by specifying a numeric argument to the print commands.
 For example `px 20`.

 ```
 [0xB7F9D810]> b?